-Construction in progress is stated at cost, which includes interest expense incurred during construction.
-The Authority reduces the capitalized project costs by the amount of interest earned from the investment of excess funds, which has the effect of reducing the cost of borrowing.
+Construction in progress is stated at cost.
 Construction costs are charged to construction in progress until such time as the facility is put into operation.

 Capital Assets (Continued)

 Plant and equipment are depreciated using the straight-line method over the following estimated useful lives: